DonThompson/FradBot/README.md

 BuildingPlacement issues:
 * Random building placement is a stupid way to place buildings.
 This needs improved greatly.
+* Query()->Placement(sc2::ABILITY_ID::BUILD_CREEPTUMOR, location) looks promising too.

+Upgrades issues:
+* Does this give us a better way to detect upgrades?
+Query()->GetAbilitiesForUnit(unit)

+Structures manager issues:
+* Replace all uses of GetOwnUnits() with a building to use the structures manager instead.
+* Ideally we don't let Structure convert to const Unit*.
+We'd rather that functionality just get moved into Structure.
+* Structure->building maybe should be private too.
+Can we move all this into structure?

 Suggestions:
 * http://www.teamliquid.net/forum/starcraft-2/529138-improving-mineral-gathering-rate-in-sc2